Ivö Lake: Ivö

 The largest island in the lake, Ivö, has a permanent, year-round population.
 A free, cable-driven car ferry operates a regular scheduled service to the island from the village Barum on the mainland.
 On the island are the ruins of Anders Sunesøn's castle Ivöhus.
 Sunesøn, a Danish archbishop of Lund, died in Ivöhus in 1228.

 Ivö is a place of geological interest as it contains relict landforms and fossils dating to the Campanian age of the Late Cretaceous epoch.
 These features are exposed at a location known as Ivö Klack which was first described geologically by Gerard De Geer in 1889.
 The locality contains sedimentary rocks overlying basement gneiss and kaolinite.
 Ivö Klack started operating as a kaolinite quarry in 1886.
 The site is illustrative of the deep weathering process that led to the formation of the Sub-Mesozoic hilly relief that covers much of Sweden and Norway.

 At Ivö Klack weathered rock surfaces exposed by kaolinite mining resemble rôches moutonnées.
 This has been put forward as argument for that rôches moutonnées elsewhere may not be entirely of glacial origin having formed before glaciation.

+Eponymy

+Stomiopeltites ivoeensis, a species of fossil (Cretaceous) fungi (Ascomycota, Dothideomycetes, order Micropeltidiales) found in a nearby quarry was named after the lake.